 You are standing on a piece of wood that, front to rear, is about the same size as your shoes.
 It extends a couple feet to your right and a couple feet to your left.
 Beside your shoes, about a foot and a half away from each, are two pieces of steel.
 They are about twice as high as your feet.
 The two pieces of steel appear to taper and come to a point in front of you.
 At the place where they converge is a very tiny machine, and a wisp of smoke.

 Those are the facts.
-The Bible, and most would agree, calls this collection of facts “knowledge.”
+The Bible calls this collection of facts “knowledge and most would agree.”

 Since you are not a newborn, you apply your mental faculties to these facts.
 One of the mental tools you’ve picked up over time is something called “perspective.”
 So, you come to the conclusion that the two pieces of steel are not really tapering and coming to a point in front of you.
-They in fact remain parallel as they run off into the distance, and what appeared to be a tiny machine and wisp of smoke are in fact fairly large but some distance away.
+They in fact remain parallel as they run off into the distance; therefore, what appeared to be a tiny machine and wisp of smoke are in fact a fairly large machine some distance away.

 That mental talent, of using previous life experience to separate and make sense of new situations and experiences is called “discernment.”